 The “Provided-Client” WVU IMC Capstone Experience

 The first version of the course is what we call the “Provided-Client” version, which is where we bring a national client into the course and all the students in that section work on the client’s marketing communications challenge.
 This option is best typically for students who are early in their careers and are less connected, or maybe don’t have access to a major brand or organization.
 For these students, we do the work of establishing that client connection and managing the client relationship throughout the course.
-In the past, we have worked with major brands, including the American Red Cross, St. Jude Children’s Research Hospital, and Nature’s Bounty.
+In the past, we have worked with major brands, including the American Red Cross, St. Jude Children’s Research Hospital, Nature’s Bounty, and Subaru.

 Through the Provided-Client version of the WVU IMC capstone experience, students get the benefit of working with real client issues and interacting with representatives from the organization to determine their needs.
-As all students work with the same client, their assignment is to understand their current marketing communications need, fully research their category, and develop an IMC campaign proposal to help the client achieve their stated goals.
+As all students work with the same client, their assignment is to understand their current marketing communications need, fully research their category and develop an IMC campaign proposal to help the client achieve their stated goals.
 For this version of the course, students still work by themselves to produce a full campaign proposal that they could present to a prospective client to improve the client’s marketing and communications business.

-The main distinction is that for the Provided-Client option we do the work of courting and maintaining the client relationships.
-Oftentimes the clients we work with will do live sessions with the students, where students can come in and ask questions.
+The main distinction is that for the Provided-Client option, we do the work of courting and maintaining the client relationships.
+Oftentimes, the clients we work with will do live sessions with the students, where students can come in and ask questions.
 This kind of model, where each student in the class develops a proposal that meets the client’s desires, is very similar to the pitch process that is one of the hallmarks of advertising and marketing, in which a client hears multiple pitches from different creative teams and can select which one they like the best.

 At the conclusion of the course, the instructor will select the top student campaigns and students are offered an opportunity to present their ideas directly to the client.